-- A 6 percent increase in consolidated property casualty net written premiums, reflecting higher pricing, rising insured exposures and multi-year compounding effects of premium growth initiatives. - A 7 percent increase in the fair value of our invested assets plus cash, including an 11 percent increase for the stock portfolio and a 4 percent increase for the bond portfolio. - A 4 percent increase in pretax investment income, net of expenses, reflecting a 13 percent increase in equity portfolio dividends and a 1 percent growth in interest income. - A 7.9 percent increase in book value, to a record \$40.14 per share on December 31, 2014, after the effect of a 4.7 percent dividend paid to shareholders. - A value creation ratio (VCR) of 12.6 percent, near the high end of the range of our announced goal of producing an annual average VCR of 10 percent to 13 percent for the five-year period from 2013 to 2017, exceeding that measure for six of the 10 companies in the peer group. - At December 31, 2014, our three-year total shareholder return of 90.63 percent exceeded that measure for six of the 10 companies in our peer group.
+- A combined ratio of 91.1 percent, the fourth consecutive year of underwriting profit.
+In 2015, our efforts to further segment our renewal and new business opportunities with better pricing precision and risk-selection decisions continued to improve underwriting performance.
+More favorable weather in 2015 also benefited underwriting profits. - A 21 percent increase in net income to \$634 million. - A 5 percent increase in consolidated property casualty net written premiums, including 1 percent from our new reinsurance assumed operations.
+The increase in premiums also reflects other growth initiatives, modest average price increases and a higher level of insured exposures. - Less than a 1 percent full-year increase in fair value of invested assets at December 31, 2015, including a 3 percent decrease for the stock portfolio and a 2 percent increase for the bond portfolio. - A 4 percent increase in pretax investment income, net of expenses, reflecting a 9 percent increase in equity portfolio dividends and a 3 percent growth in interest income. - A decrease of less than a dollar in book value at December 31, 2015, to \$39.20 per share compared with book value of \$40.14 per share at December 31, 2014. - A value creation ratio (VCR) of 3.4 percent, below our announced goal of producing an annual average VCR of 10 percent to 13 percent for the five-year period from 2013 to 2017.
+A volatile equities market offset strong operating results and lowered our VCR.
+Our VCR exceeded the VCR of four of the 10 companies in our peer group. - At December 31, 2015, our one-year total shareholder return of 19.0 percent exceeded that measure for six of the 10 companies in the peer group and our cumulative three-year total shareholder return of 69.07 percent exceeded that measure for four of the 10 companies in our peer group.